|With God on our side|

 11) The birth of Mithras was celebrated annually on December the 25th (“Christmas … is an annual commemoration of the birth of Jesus Christ and a widely observed holiday, celebrated generally on December 25 by billions of people around the world” - Wikipedia).

 12) Mithras took part in a Last Supper with his companions before ascending to heaven (“The Last Supper is the final meal that, according to Christian belief, Jesus shared with his Apostles in Jerusalem before his crucifixion.”
 Wikipedia; “Men of Galilee,” they said, “why do you stand here looking into the sky?
 This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.”
 Acts 1:11)

-According to John Dear in his post this is what it was:
+According to John Dear, in his post mentioned above, this is what the fundamental difference is:

 When the nonviolent Jesus was born two thousand years ago into abject poverty to homeless refugees on the outskirts of a brutal empire, the story goes that angels appeared in the sky to impoverished shepherds singing, "Glory to God in the highest and peace on earth!"(Christmas 'Peace on Earth' Means 'No More War').
 Did you notice the last sentence containing "he was brutally executed by the Roman Empire", and did you read up-thread that Mithraism was the religion of the Roman soldiers who crucified Jesus?

 Peace was coming to the world!
 They were so excited, they couldn't contain themselves.

 That's what Christmas is about -- the coming of "peace on earth."